AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 ### Errata

-For corrections or issues this page is versioned with Git, an issue can be opened [on GitHub](https://github.com/AngusP/AngusP.github.io/issues) relating to [this file](https://github.com/AngusP/AngusP.github.io/blob/master/_posts/2016-10-04-IAC_Press-Conf-Transcript.md).
+For corrections or issues, this page is versioned with Git, an issue can be opened [on GitHub](https://github.com/AngusP/AngusP.github.io/issues) relating to [this file](https://github.com/AngusP/AngusP.github.io/blob/master/_posts/2016-10-04-IAC_Press-Conf-Transcript.md).

 </div>
 <br>